FAQ

 Q: Are there stipends available, and how do they work?

-Travel and accommodations
+Travel and accommodation

 Q: Can you recommend a hotel to stay at?